pmboutet/md2googleslides/README.md

 1. Create a project in the [Google Cloud Console](https://console.developers.google.com) and enable the Slides API.
 2. Create OAuth 2.0 credentials for a "Web application" and add `http://localhost` to the redirect URIs.
 3. Save the JSON file as `~/.md2googleslides/client_id.json` and run the tool once to authorize.

+## Font metrics

+When running inside Docker or a server environment, the tool automatically downloads the required Google Fonts and extracts their metrics using `opentype.js`.
+This ensures accurate text sizing even without a browser canvas.
+If the download fails, the metrics fall back to Arial.

 ## Examples